craigborg/firstLMCO/README.md

 Source control integration: Click "Detect" button, and Git source control will appear (otherwise, select "Git") Click "Create" button to create a new Simulink Project

 ## 7.)
+Push your project online:
 Add project files, Commit changes to Local Repository, and Push to Online Git Repository

 Copy any desired files from another directory into your newly created project's sandbox directory From the "All Files" View in the Simulink Project window, select the files you wish to add to your project -> Right Click -> Add to Project (or Add Folder to Project) OR drag a label from the Labels sub-window to the file.